klebgenomics/Kaptive-Web/README.md

 <p align="center"><img src="extras/kaptive_logo.png" alt="Kaptive" width="400"></p>

-Welcome to the documentation page for Kaptive Web.
+## Welcome to the documentation page for Kaptive Web.

 Kaptive reports information about capsular (K) loci found in genome assemblies.

-Given a novel genome and a database of known K loci, Kaptive will help you to decide whether your sample has a known or a novel K locus.
+Given a novel genome and a database of known K-loci, Kaptive will help you to decide whether your sample has a known or a novel K-locus.
 It carries out the following for each input genome assembly:
 * BLAST for all known K-locus nucleotide sequences (using `blastn`) to identify the best match ('best' defined as having the highest coverage).
-* Extract the region(s) of the assembly which correspond to the BLAST hits (i.e. the K locus sequence in the assembly) and save it to a FASTA file.
+* Extract the region(s) of the assembly which correspond to the BLAST hits (i.e. the K-locus sequence in the assembly) and save it to a FASTA file.
-* BLAST for all known K-locus genes (using `tblastn`) to identify which expected genes (genes in the best matching K locus) are present/missing and whether any unexpected genes (genes from other K loci) are present.
+* BLAST for all known K-locus genes (using `tblastn`) to identify which expected genes (genes in the best matching K-locus) are present/missing and whether any unexpected genes (genes from other K-loci) are present.
 * Visualise the results on-screen in the form of images and tables
 * Summarise the results in downloadable table and json files